-- We assess the investment valuation accounting policy for compliance with International Financial Reporting Standards and best practice and we ensured that the investment valuations are measured in accordance with the stated policy. - We have understood the Manager's and the Administrator's processes, internal controls, and methodology applied in assessing the fair value of the investment portfolio.
+- We assess the investment valuation accounting policy for compliance with IFRS Accounting Standards and best practice and we ensured that the investment valuations are measured in accordance with the stated policy. - We have understood the Manager's and the Administrator's processes, internal controls, and methodology applied in assessing the fair value of the investment portfolio.
 We discussed with the Manager the valuation basis and investment performance during the year and considered this activity when tailoring our approach to testing valuations.
-All of the investments, both investments in unquoted funds and direct investments in unquoted companies, are valued by a third party (whether that be the underlying investee manager / general partner in the case of a fund investment, or by a sponsor in the case of a direct company investment) and the valuations may be adjusted by the Manager when considered appropriate. - We applied audit methodology to select an appropriate sample of investments (based on materiality and nature of the valuations) and for the selected sample, we agreed the investment valuations to independently obtained our audit work and is considered a key audit matter.
+All of the investments, both investments in unquoted funds and direct investments in unquoted companies, are valued by a third party (whether that be the underlying investee manager / general partner in the case of a fund investment, or by a sponsor in the case of a direct company investment) and the valuations may be adjusted by the Manager when considered appropriate. - We applied audit methodology to select an appropriate sample of investments (based on materiality and nature of the valuations) and for the selected sample, we agreed the investment valuations to independently obtained confirmations.
+For relevant investments, we obtained and reviewed the valuation paper prepared by the Manager to understand and challenge the critical accounting estimates, judgements and valuation methodologies adopted to determine the fair value of the underlying investments.